microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 if is_member is set:
   emit err_hlsl_register_annotation_on_member

+if multiple register annotations exist: if any pair of register annotations share the same register type but different register binding offset:
+    emit err_hlsl_conflicting_register_annotations

 if resource is set:
   if register type does not match resource class flag:
     emit err_hlsl_mismatching_register_type_and_resource_type